When it comes to digitization, here’s the reality:

 Another 91% have reported that their integrated e-commerce solution has improved the sales order process efficiency.

 Leveraging vital business data gives organizations a better overview of current processes and allows them to understand where improvements are needed.
 Customer demand will continue to evolve, and businesses will continue to be challenged to do better and offer more.
 (Read: there will always be room for improvement).

 Is your business excelling in its digital maturity?
-See how a solution with Sana can mean more revenue, higher average order values, more repeat business, and more from our 2019 Business Benefits of Integrated E-Commerce factsheet.
+See how a solution with Sana can mean 8% more revenue, 21% higher conversion rates, and more from our 2019 Business Benefits of Integrated E-Commerce factsheet.

 What’s Next: E-Commerce 4.0

 Businesses are continuing to invest in e-commerce solutions, technologies and innovative approaches that will help them keep pace with changing markets, a changing landscape and an increasingly digital world.
 This is not likely to slow down any time soon, especially not with E-Commerce 4.0 on the horizon.

 We’re looking at a future where AI, AR, VR and the Internet of Things are the drivers and catalysts of an immersive e-commerce experience that not only responds to, meets, and exceeds customers’ needs —but also predicts them.

 If you find that you’re barely keeping up now, this is your wake-up call.